-6.3.11.13 Harvesting a WSDL Invoked from a Composite
+6.3.11.13 Harvesting Composite Service WSDL

-It is recommended that a WSDL invoked from a composite should never be harvested separately by itself.
+It is recommended that a WSDL of exposed composite service should never be harvested separately by itself.
+It is always best to harvest as whole Composite Project to get the complete and correct SOA asset model in Oracle Enterprise Repository.